MerginMaps/python-api-client/README.md

-# Mergin python client
+# Mergin Python Client

-Repo for [mergin](https://public.cloudmergin.com/) client and basic utils.
+This repository contains a Python client module for access to [Mergin](https://public.cloudmergin.com/) service and a command-line tool for easy access to data stored in Mergin.

 ## Development
 Python 3.6+ required.
 Create `mergin/deps` folder where [geodiff](https://github.com/lutraconsulting/geodiff) lib is supposed to be and install dependencies: